 - Logs are compressed once rotated (this is a convenience, since it will mean that more logs will be stored for the same available disk space).

-- File system permission of rotated log files are the same (or stricter) that those of the log files itself.
+- File system permissions for rotated log files should be the same as (or stricter than) those for the log files themselves.
 For example, web servers will need to write to the logs they use but they don’t actually need to write to rotated logs, which means that the permissions of the files can be changed upon rotation to prevent the web server process from modifying these.

 Some servers might rotate logs when they reach a given size.
 If this happens, it must be ensured that an attacker cannot force logs to rotate in order to hide his tracks.

 Event log information should never be visible to end users.
 Even web administrators should not have access to such logs as it breaches separation of duty controls.
 Ensure that any access control schema that is used to protect access to raw logs, and any application providing capabilities to view or search the logs are not linked with access control schemas for other application user roles.
 Neither should any log data be visible to unauthenticated users.

 Reviewing logs can be used not only for extracting usage statistics of files in web servers (which is typically what most log-based applications focus on) but also for determining if attacks are occurring on the web server.

 In order to analyze web server attacks, the error log files of the server need to be analyzed.
 Review should concentrate on: